 If you have received a Community Partnership Grant in the past but have not yet submitted a final report, you have until Sept.
 1 to get it in.
 You may still apply for a grant in the current cycle.
 But if we don't receive and approve any outstanding final reports by Sept.
 1, any grants you may be allocated in the current cycle will be cancelled.

 Final reports, including all required documentation (see the grant guidelines for details), must be sent or delivered to our office at:

 New Orleans, LA 70116

 Electronic or e-mailed final reports will not be accepted.

 Grant recipients may access our Final Report forms in the Downloads section below.You may see lists of prior grant recipients in the Downloads section below.

-Please join our e-mail list to be notified when applications are available for Community Partnership Grants, or check this web site regularly.
+Please join our e-mail list to be notified when we make announcements about this program.
 For more information, please call the Jazz & Heritage Foundation at (504) 558-6100.

 Links & Downloads: